Simple Living With Nature

 While technically you could probably can elderberry syrup, to do it safely you would need to be absolutely sure that it had the right acidity level first.
 It may require more acid, like bottled lemon juice, to be added first.

-I generally don’t recommend canning elderberry syrup, because then all of the beneficial compounds in the raw honey would be heated, which would render them inactive.
+I generally don’t recommend canning elderberry syrup, as this would heat the supportive properties in the raw honey, rendering them inactive.

 How to Use Elderberry Syrup